 In 2011 we helped purchase a new 33-seater bus for the nursing program there, enabling students to do required hours in different medical facilities up and down the coast.
 As a result, the nursing program became an accredited national program which trains and sends out hundreds of nurses to villages all over Kenya.
 Recently, we have been helping the Malindi Diocese purchase small motorcycles for new priests who go to remote provinces in the Malindi Province of the Anglican church.

 We fund this through the sale of Kenyan and other cloth and jewelry, and Anne Marie’s pottery.
 At a recent Christmas sale we raised over $700 for this cause.
 In November of 2018 Anne Marie and Warren were inducted, in absentia, as Lay Canons of the Anglican church of Kenya at a service in Mtwapa.
-This is an honor which recognizes us as beneficiaries and consultants to that church.
+This is an honor which recognizes us as benefactors and consultants to that church.